Eshi-sparkz/Deep-Data-Driven-Neural-Network-on-Malaria-Vaccination-Models/README.md

 🧠 Overview

 Malaria continues to be a major global health issue, particularly in Sub-Saharan Africa.
-This research develops a deep data-driven mathematical model that integrates epidemiological modeling and machine learning to predict and optimize malaria vaccination outcomes—focusing on the RTS,S/AS01 malaria vaccine program in Ghana.
+This research develops a deep, data-driven mathematical model that integrates epidemiological modeling and machine learning to predict and optimize malaria vaccination outcomes, focusing on the RTS,S/AS01 malaria vaccine program in Ghana.

 📊 Key Features

 Mathematical Modeling:
-Formulation of a compartmental vaccination model (Susceptible–Infected–Recovered–Vaccinated) using differential equations.
+Formulation of a compartmental vaccination model (Susceptible, Infected, Recovered, Vaccinated) using differential equations.

 Epidemiological Analysis: